 Filming the Video

-- Focus on the Car - The car is the star of the show.
+- Focus on the Vehicle - The vehicle is the star of the show.
 Focus on the vehicle rather than the person presenting.
 There are going to be times where it makes sense for the presenter to be in the shot, such as the intro/conclusion and maybe to point to particular features of the vehicle, but never let the presenter detract from making the vehicle the centerpiece.

 - Slow and Steady - One of the biggest mistakes people make is moving too quickly and shaky.